You don’t enjoy marketing?

 Day 3: Show and Tell

 Show your writing to someone.
-Don’t merely show it to them; explain it to them.
+Don’t just show it to them; explain it to them.
 Why did you write it?
 Why choose that title?
 How did you decide on your opening line?

 Find a willing